 Why different seed mixes?

 Each mix offers a variety of wildflowers and grasses selected by the NRCS Bridger Plant Material Center to thrive is our area.
 The Native Mix contains wildflower species native to Montana as well as Indian Ricegrass (a native grass species).
+The Backyard Mix is best for smaller plot sizes in areas that receive more attention.
 The Conservation Mix includes a mix of wildflowers and grasses (native and nonnative) that are great for pollinators, but also can compete against weed pressure.
 Our staff can help you select which seed mix is most suitable for your site.
 More information about each seed mix can be found here:

 If you are interested in planting your own pollinator plot, fill out the seed request form below and send it in to us.
 Our staff can assist you with any questions you have about the program and getting your plot setup.
 In order to receive free seed, participants are expected to commit to proper site preparation and maintenance and help with some basic monitoring efforts.
 We are really excited about this program and hope everyone has success!

 Completed forms can be emailed to firstname.lastname@example.org or mailed to the Lewis and Clark Conservation District at 790 Colleen St, Helena, MT 59601.
 Once received, we’ll contact you with next steps.